-What do we know about a Israel-Hamas ceasefire deal in Gaza?
+What do we know about the Israel-Hamas ceasefire deal in Gaza?

-Ceasefire reportedly agreed, including a prisoner exchange and aid surge, after more than 460 days of conflict.
+Gaza ceasefire agreed, including a prisoner exchange and aid surge, after more than 460 days of conflict.

-The Palestinian group Hamas has agreed to a ceasefire deal with Israel after more than 460 days of a war that has devastated Gaza.
+Israel and the Palestinian group Hamas have agreed to a ceasefire deal with Israel, Qatar and the United States have said, after more than 460 days of a war that has devastated Gaza.

+Qatar’s Prime Minister Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani said on Wednesday that the ceasefire deal would come into effect on Sunday, but added that work on implementation steps with Israel and Hamas was continuing.
+Israel says that some final details remain, and an Israeli government vote is expected on Thursday.

 Israel has killed more than 46,000 Palestinians since its war on the enclave began in October 2023.
-The Israeli Prime Minister Benjamin Netanyahu’s office says that a deal has not yet been agreed, but that the final details were being sorted out.
-An Israeli government vote is expected on Thursday.

-US President-elect Donald Trump has announced that a deal has been agreed upon, and officials and mediators have also told Reuters and the Associated Press news agencies that an agreement has been reached.

-The reported deal includes a temporary ceasefire that will, for now, bring to an end the destruction visited upon Gaza, as well as the release of captives held in Gaza and many of the prisoners held by Israel.
+The deal includes a temporary ceasefire that will, for now, bring to an end the destruction visited upon Gaza, as well as the release of captives held in Gaza and many of the prisoners held by Israel.
 The deal will also, finally, allow displaced Palestinians to return to their homes – though after Israel’s deliberate destruction campaign, many homes no longer remain.

-The text of the deal has not been officially released yet, but this is what we know so far, based on reports from Al Jazeera Arabic, Reuters and the Associated Press.

 The first phase